↑ Slide Guide ↑ ↑ Slide Guide ↑

 Third Leg of the 4-Peak Mt.
 Charleston Wilderness Circuit Adventure Down and Across to Lee Peak Summit

 The video on this page from Charleston Peak Summit to Mummy Mountain Summit is more detailed since this was my first time to document this section of trail on this website.
 From the 11,918ft Charleston Peak Summit I descended the initially steep North Loop Trail.
 The snow had obliterated the trail in places so I went off trail.
-I missed the re-connection with the trail at first and lost a couple hours wandering around the North side of Mt.
-Charleston.
-After finding the trail again I crossed some remaining snow fields with rather steep drop-offs to the West ridge of Kyle Canyon.
+I missed the re-connection with the trail at first and lost a couple hours wandering around the North side of Charleston Peak.
+After finding the trail again I crossed some remaining snow fields with rather steep drop-offs to the West Ridge of Kyle Canyon.
 This section of the adventure traverses some of the most beautiful ancient bristlecone pine forests in the Mt.
 Charleston Wilderness.
-At the end of the West Ridge of Kyle Canyon, before turning right and downward along a series of steep descending switchbacks I took the short detour left up the Southwest ridge of Lee Peak to the 11,289ft summit, arriving there about 11:30am (adding less than a half mile distance and around 200ft elevation gain to the trip).
+At the end of the West Ridge of Kyle Canyon, before turning right and downward along a series of steep descending switchbacks I took the short detour left up the Southwest ridge of Lee Peak Summit 11,289ft, arriving there about 11:30am (adding less than a half mile distance and around 200ft elevation gain to the trip).

 Fourth Leg of the 4-Peak Mt.
 Charleston Wilderness Circuit Adventure Down Lee Peak and Across to Mummy Mountain Summit